 The hard part is in discerning what info to trust and what should be discarded when it comes to safe essential oils and aromatherapy for dogs.
 Most, ok many, people are relatively well-intentioned and share information they believe to be accurate.
 But like that old game of telephone or gossip where the original message gets completely twisted after being retold just a few times, finding good info online can be tough.

 Essential oils are natural products extracted in a variety of methods from plants with specific aromatic properties.
 Not all plants can produce essential oils.

 Fragrance oils are man-made, synthetic products that smell a certain way.
-They do not have any of the natural, inherent healing potential that essential oils do.
-Fragrance oils are appropriate for use in candles, cleaning products, bath and body products for human usage and other more cosmetic purposes.
+They do not have any of the natural healing potential that essential oils do.
+Fragrance oils are great for use in candles, cleaning products, bath and body products for human usage.

 Never use anything called fragrance oil on yourself, your pets or anything living with the intention that it will have healing properties, it cannot.
 It's science.

 Essential oils are available in a wide range of quality levels, of course.
 Some safe essential oils and aromatherapy products for dogs are more expensive than diamonds due to the complicated extraction process and the precious little oil that is gotten from large amounts of plant matter.
 Some are heavily diluted with carrier oils and sold as "pure."

 Many dedicated people are working hard to provide safe essential oils and aromatherapy products for dogs that are exactly what the label says they are.
 We are dedicated to being among that group.Your Dog’s Chakra System

 While we try to never make sweeping generalizations, in this case we will.
 Essential oils should never be used on our dogs undiluted or neat, as that is called.
 For one thing, that is an assault to their infinitely more sensitive noses.
 For another, many oils can burn, as in leave a mark!